 Room Groups - A room group allows you to manage a group of rooms, as if it were just another room.
 When you power on a room group, CasaTunes powers all rooms in the room group.
 Similarly, when you change the source for a room group, CasaTunes changes the source for all rooms in the room group.
 Finally, when you change the master volume for a room group,CasaTunes adjusts the volume level for all rooms in the room group, by an equal amount.
 Room groups are useful for implementing scenes.

-Sources - There are two types of sources in CasaTunes: CasaTunes Media Players, and tuners.
+Sources - There are four types of sources in CasaTunes: CasaTunes Media Players, tuners, SONOS, and Unsupported Sources.
 You can switch any source to any zone, or group of zones.

 Each CasaTunes Media Player has a queue.
 When you select music to play, you add the music you want to play to the media players queue.
 When you add music to the queue, you can opt to replace the music in the queue, add music to the queue, or add music and play the newly added music.